Children,Youth and Families Act

-The purpose of the CYCP Act is to promote the safety and well-being of children and youth who are in need of protective intervention by omission or commission of the parent.
+The purpose of the CYFA is to promote the safety and well-being of children and youth who are in need of protective intervention by omission or commission of the parent.
 This legislation provides authority for the delivery of child protection, in care and youth services.

 Adoption Act 2013